Cooking Up Clean Air in Africa

 January 3, 2013

-The following is part eight in a series on the National Science Foundation's Science, Engineering and Education for Sustainability (SEES) investment.
-Visit parts one, two, three, four, five, six, seven and nine in this series.
+The following is part eight in a series on the National Science Foundation's Environmental Research and Education (ERE) programs.
+Visit parts one, two, three, four, five, six, seven, nine, 10, 11, 12, 13, 14 and 15 in this series.

 Where there's smoke, there's disease?